Find and interpret the required information

 • product ingredients or service contents

-• instructions relating to product use or requirements pre-service
+• instructions relating to product use or requirements for pre-service

 • safety precautions or considerations